Harlem and the rest of Upper Manhattan are best known for their brownstones and other pre-war architectural styles.

 Still, notable examples of mid-century modernism can be found throughout.

-As the wrecking ball has come for sites like the pavilion at Lasker Rink and Pool (see below), it's a good time to check in with some of TCU's favorite buildings from the '50s, '60s and '70s.
+As the wrecking ball has come for sites like the pavilion at Lasker Rink and Pool and possibly the Metropolitan African Methodist Episcopal Church (see below), it's a good time to check in with some of TCU's favorite buildings from the '50s, '60s and '70s.

 From south to north: